NTSB: Cherokee sent radio transmission before mid-air collision, Cub did not

 “We do not hear any transmissions by the J-3 Cub,” she said, adding “Please note that transmissions are not required.”
 When asked by the Winter Haven Sun if there are rules that govern transmissions in this area specifically, she noted that at “this altitude” the planes are flying, radios are not required, and pilots are not required to communicate.

-The right wing of the Cherokee came off during impact and has not been recovered yet, she noted.
+The right wing of the Cherokee came off during impact and had not been recovered as of Thursday, she noted.

 In laymen’s terms, Spencer explained that the Cherokee was making a left descending turn and came nose to nose with the J-Cub, which had attempted to dive to the right immediately before the collision over Lake Hartridge.